Hraničná

-Hraničná (Markhausen) is a district of the town of Kraslice in Sokolov District, Czech Republic.
-It is situated between Kraslice the centre of Klingenthal along the border river Svatava in the west of the Erzgebirge.
+Hraničná (Markhausen) is a ghost town and municipal part of Kraslice in Sokolov District in the Karlovy Vary Region of the Czech Republic.

 History

 The settlement emerged in 13th century and belonged to Waldsassen Abbey, which colonized the area.
 The German name of Markhausen derives from its position at a border (or, demarcation; German Mark (border); Hausen from German Haus(house), i.e. from the fact that there are houses at a border).

-The first mention in official documents can be dated back to 1348.
+The first written mention is from 1348.
 Successively, for roughly 250 years, the place does hardly appear historical documents.

-In 1608, Markhausen was founded again and is mentioned in a 1715 map of the Elbogener Kreis by the minister cartographer Adam Friedrich Zürner.
-Back then, the settlement belonged to neighboring Krásná u Kraslic (German: Schönwerth).
+In 1608, Markhausen was founded again and is mentioned in a 1715 map of the Elbogen District by the minister cartographer Adam Friedrich Zürner.
+Back then, the settlement belonged to neighbouring Krásná.
 The inhabitants' economy based mainly upon forgecraft, the production of wood charcoal and mining.
 In 1610, Markhausen became a Katastralgemeinde.
 In 1847, 302 people lived there in 32 houses, then living mainly from agriculture and lace production.